Jose Trevino Player Props: Yankees vs. Rays

 Rays Pitching Rankings

-- Rays pitchers combine to allow the fewest home runs in baseball (21 total, 0.6 per game).
+- Rays pitchers combine to allow 24 home runs (0.6 per game), the fewest in the league.

-- Guerra (0-0) gets the starting nod for the Rays, his second of the season.
+- The Rays are sending Rasmussen (3-2) to make his eighth start of the season.
+He is 3-2 with a 3.11 ERA and 40 strikeouts in 37 2/3 innings pitched.

-- In his most recent time out -- in relief on Saturday -- the righty tossed one scoreless inning against the New York Yankees without surrendering a hit.
+- In his last time out on Saturday, the right-hander went 5 2/3 scoreless innings against the New York Yankees while surrendering two hits.

+- The 27-year-old has an ERA of 3.11, with 9.6 strikeouts per nine innings, in seven games this season.
+Opposing hitters have a .243 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.